Information Technology

 Policy Statement

-It is the responsibility of Georgia Tech and each of its budgetary units to implement procedures to effectively use communication services and equipment at the lowest possible cost.
-Heads of budgetary units (Vice Presidents, Deans, School Chairs, Unit Heads) or their designee are authorized to approve the acquisition of wireless communication devices and services.
-Wireless communication devices (WCDs) for purposes of this policy include, but are not limited to: mobile phones (smartphones or otherwise), tablets with mobile data, computers with mobile data, and hotspots.
-By contrast, cordless telephones, headsets, tablets and computers with wifi or wired connections, and other devices not subject to incremental usage charges are not included.
+It is the responsibility of Georgia Tech and each of its budgetary units to implement procedures to issue and use mobile communication devices and services in the most cost-effective manner.
+Heads of budgetary units (Vice Presidents, Deans, School Chairs, Unit Heads) or their designee are authorized to approve the acquisition of mobile communication devices and services.
+Mobile Communication Devices (MCDs) for this policy include, but are not limited to, mobile phones (smartphones or not), tablets with mobile data, and hotspots or other devices with mobile service.
+By contrast, cordless telephones, VoIP Phones, tablets without data plans, Internet of Things (IOT) devices, computers or laptops with Wi-Fi or wired connections, and other devices are not covered by this policy.

 Guidelines for Acquisition and Use

-An Institute assigned WCD/mobile phone and service may be an appropriate resource to conduct Institute business in instances when it will improve performance orwhen it is demonstrated an employee cannot perform his or her duties without a WCD/mobile phone The individual units or departments are responsible for:
+An Institute-issued MCD may be a suitable resource to conduct Institute business when it enhances performance or when it is proven that an employee cannot perform their duties without an MCD.
+The individual units are responsible for:

-• Maintaining the approval justification for each WCD/mobile phone device and service issued or approved.
+• The justification and approval for each MCD and service issued or approved.

 Criteria for Determining Need

-A department may acquire a WCD/mobile phone service for an employee where communications needs cannot be met with other available devices such as standard telephone equipment or soft client.
-Examples of conditions under which a WCD/mobile phone devices and service may be obtained if these criteria are met include the following:
+A unit may acquire an MCD for an employee when communication needs cannot be met with other available devices such as standard telephone equipment or soft client.
+Examples of conditions under which a unit may obtain an MCD and service include:

-• A WCD/mobile phone is required for the employee’s position and need to maintain information or communicate with others as it relates to their job functions.
+• The employee’s position requires them to maintain information or communicate with others to perform their job functions.

-• A WCD/mobile phone is required for additional protection for the employee in potentially hazardous working conditions.
+• The organization provides additional protection to the employee when they work in potentially hazardous conditions.

-• An employee cannot adequately meet communications needs with other available alternatives such as a standard land-line or soft client.
+• The employee cannot adequately meet communication requirements using other available alternatives, such as a standard telephone line or soft client.

-• A WCD/mobile phone is required for on-call personnel required to respond to critical system failures or service disruptions
+• On-call personnel must be available to respond to critical system failures or service disruptions.

-• A WCD/mobile phone is determined to be the most appropriate means of responding to campus emergencies or to achieve business efficiencies.
+• The organization uses this as the most appropriate means to respond to campus emergencies or to achieve business efficiencies.

 Personal Usage

-WCD/mobile phones assigned to Institute faculty or staff members are primarily for official business use.
+MCDs assigned to faculty or staff members are for official Institute business.
 While incidental personal use may occur, this use should not result in additional charges to the Institute.
-If a personal emergency arises that requires the extended or extensive use of the WCD/mobile phone to make personal calls, the faculty or staff member is to notify their unit head or supervisor and reimburse the Institute for charges incurred in the use of the device.
-Reimbursement to Georgia Tech for any WCD/mobile call for personal use should be deposited with the Bursar's Office by the department, along with a copy of the annotated bill noting the personal call and cost.
+If personal use results in additional charges to the Institute the faculty or staff member must notify their unit head or supervisor and reimburse the Institute for charges incurred in the use of the device.
+Reimbursement to Georgia Tech for personal use of any MCD should be deposited with the Bursar's Office by the unit, along with a copy of the annotated bill noting the personal communications and cost.

 Ordering and Payment Administration